KatsuteDev/Settings-Repository/README.md

 #### ☁️ Repository Sync

 Use any git repository to backup your settings.
 For private repositories make sure your token is scoped correctly.
+Branch to sync to must already exist.

 #### 📦 Import / Export to ZIP